 - Ensure that your team’s name has been confirmed by BOB staff in case multiple teams select the same name.

 - You may wish to develop a list of alternate names in case your team’s requested name has already been claimed.

-- Submit signed participation forms and signed photo release forms for themselves and each team member by February 9, 2018.
-The signed permission forms can be downloaded here: Student Forms / Coach Forms.
+- Submit signed participation forms and signed photo release forms for themselves and each team member by February 8, 2019.
+The signed permission forms will be posted after registration closes.

 - Read each of the books to assist teams with preparation.

 - Explain the answering and scoring procedures to your team.

 - Make sure your team demonstrates good sportsmanlike behavior during the Battle.